WGBH-MLA/ov-deploy/docs/stack.md

     - `ov` Production
     - `ov-demo` Demo

+## Argo-CD
+[Argo-CD](https://argo-cd.readthedocs.io/en/stable/) is a declarative, GitOps continuous delivery tool for Kubernetes.

+It is configured to watch for changes in the `main` branch of this repository, and automatically deploy changes to the cluster.

+### Deployments
+Argo-CD is configured to deploy the following deployments:

+#### ov-wag
+: The backend service, running the Wagtail CMS and API.

+#### ov-frontend
+: The frontend service, running the Remix server.

+#### postgres
+: A non-production database service, running PostgreSQL.

+!!! example "Production Database"
+    The production database is managed by AWS RDS, and is not deployed by Argo-CD.

+!!! info "Multiple Deployments"
+    A deployment can be deployed multiple times to the same cluster, in different namespaces, with different configurations (e.g. different branches)

+    The two primary deployments go to the `ov` and `ov-demo` namespaces, but more could be added without affecting these.

 ## Terms
 The following are some definitions for some of the terms used in this guide: